- do I want to work for?

 I want to own my own small ranch, so I’m my own boss or co owner.

-- is the company I work for?
+- bis. would I work for?

 - Is my job title? is the job description?

 - is the salary?

 - are the requirements to get this job?

 - Is my degree/background to make this job a reality?

 The name is still undecided but the title is Farm/Ranch Manager.
 The description would have to be the person who makes all the decisions on livestock, talking to buyers or investors, also maintaining the equipment and structures on the property.
 Including any hiring and training employees.
 They make $48,000 – $72,000 in the latest comparison to previous years.
 Associate's or bachelor's degree in agribusiness, farm management or another related subject are a great help in managing, But having just a HS diploma will work.

 - do I learn the necessary skills?

 Obviously you’re working outside and sometimes in a barn during winter depending on the livestock.
 Also learning skill from other farmers as an intern or a job, schooling will also help but learning on the job is the best.